lauraweston/debugging_practice_1/README.md

 The goal is to get all the tests in the `spec/` directory passing.

+1. Fork this repo.

-1. Clone this repo to your machine.
+2. Clone your fork to your machine.

 2. Run the tests by running `rspec` in the root of the repo.